Click this messge to hide it.

-- Many of our garden offices and garden rooms are only available with free professional installation included in the price.
-Some are suitable for DIY assembly.
+- Most of our garden offices and garden rooms include optional or free same day installation but a few are suitable for DIY assembly.
 Assembly is a satisfying project for any DIY enthusiast.
 Even large buildings can be installed with only basic tools, such as a hammer, a screwdriver, a power drill, a spirit level, an adjustable spanner, a knife, a stepladder and safety goggles.
 Particular care is required when handling glass and good quality gloves should be worn at all times.
 You should not attempt to lift heavy sections without a helping pair of hands.
 Remember that extra time spent preparing a good base is normally repaid with time saved later on during the installation.

-- Many of our garden offices are insulated as standard.
-Others are available with optional insulation.
+- Most of our garden rooms and offices are insulated as standard.
+Some are available with optional insulation.
 If your building is ordered without insulation this can be added after installation.
 Inexpensive polystyrene or fibreglass insulation can be easily fitted between the framing members.
 The insulation is retained by cross battens which also support the lining boards.
 Wood effect veneered wallboard is a popular lining but plywood and tongued and grooved cladding are also suitable.
 Insulation ensures greater comfort in the winter months so it is essential if you need your garden office all year round.

 - Although providing an electricity supply to a garden office or garden room is normally a straightforward task, for safety reasons we recommend that you consult an approved electrician first.
 Since January 1st 2005 all electrical work must be completed in accordance with IEE wiring regulations and BS 7671.
 Notifiable work must be either notified directly to the local building control department or completed by an operator who is approved under the Part P Electrical Competent Person Scheme.